-- Production assets of "Zhyvyi Kvass" LTD and, - "Arseniivsky" Trade mark.
+- Production assets of "Zhyvyi Kvass" LTD and. - "Arseniivsky" Trade mark.

-Main assumptions used in utility value calculation
+Main assumptions used in value in use calculation

-Utility value calculation for production both dairy products and beverages is sensitive to the following assumptions:
+Value in use calculation for production both dairy products and beverages is sensitive to the following assumptions:

-Gross profit margin - Gross profit margin is based on 2019 budget value and takes into consideration trends of value indexes for 2019-2022.
+Gross profit margin - Gross profit margin is based on 2019 budget value and takes into consideration trends of value indexes for 2018-2022.